 Puente de Piedra, Stone bridge in Zaragoza, Spain

-Puente de Piedra is a stone bridge spanning the Ebro River in Zaragoza with seven arches that were built and rebuilt over several centuries.
-The structure connects the northern and southern parts of the city and carries both pedestrian and vehicle traffic across the waterway.
+Puente de Piedra is a stone bridge with seven arches that crosses the Ebro River in Zaragoza, Spain.
+It connects the northern and southern parts of the city and carries both pedestrian and vehicle traffic.

 The four lion sculptures were added in 1991 by Francisco Rallo Lahoz and represent strength and protection in the eyes of locals.
 These statues have become a defining feature that people recognize when crossing the river.